FunnierBe/.github/README.md

 # Recursively Neural

 *Funny?
 Funny, how?
-Why is that funny?*
+In what way?
+Why is that funny?
+Is this some kind of a joke?*

+That which we cannot joke about, we must pass over in silence.

 1. [Transformers](https://github.com/cedrickchee/awesome-transformer-nlp)